AO, A1, A2, A3, A4, A5 and A6 - trimmed European paper sizes as defined by the ISO 216 standard.

 The term was originally used with reference to newspapers, where the newspaper would be folded and placed on a news stand.
 The visible part of the paper (above the fold) is what sells the paper.
 In web design, the part of the site that is above the fold has the same function.
 There must be enough content of interest above the fold to make the user want to dig deeper.

 accessibility - Refers to the structuring of web content in such a way that it is easily accessible to all users, in particular users with disabilities.
-Not to be confused with usability.

 alt attribute - An alt attribute is used to specify alternate text for an image.
 Specified inside the IMG tag in HTML, the alt attribute contains the alternate text that is displayed inside the image placeholder while the page is loading.
 In some browsers the mouseover tooltip will also display the text from the alt attribute (alt text).
 Alt text plays a role in SEO.